The Royal Flying Doctor Service, Victoria: direct mail to buy a jet

 SOFII’s view

-In an emergency there is only one way to fly – by jet!
-If you can afford one, which thanks to their tremendous donors the 'flying doctors' of Australia now can.
+In an emergency there is only one way to fly – by jet... if you can afford one.
+Thanks to some generous donors, the ‘flying doctors’ of Australia were able to afford theirs!

-This attention-grabbing direct mail pack certainly rose to the challenge and the amount of money raised far exceeded expectations, particularly from major donors.
-And 750 generous people who responded to the letters gave again when they received the newsletter – even though they hadn't been asked again.
+This attention-grabbing direct mail pack certainly rose to the challenge.
+The amount of money raised exceeded expectations, particularly when it came to major donors.
+But perhaps best of all, an incredible 750 people who responded to the letter generously chose to give a second time when they received a subsequent newsletter – even though they hadn't been asked again.

 Name of exhibitor

-To raise AUD 690,000 to buy a jet aircraft that would reduce the flying time for patients by half and possibly be the most significant advance in the RFDS since it was established in 1928.
-The jet heralds a new era in how we provide an airborne emergency service and provides a huge leap forward in our ability to help Australians who find themselves the most distant from the specialised hospital care they require.
+The RFDS Victoria needed to raise AU$690,000 to buy a jet aircraft.
+It would would reduce the flying time for patients by half and possibly be the most significant advance in the RFDS since it was established in 1928.
+The jet would herald a new era in how we provide an airborne emergency service and provides a huge leap forward in our ability to help Australians who find themselves furthest from the specialised hospital care they require.

 Background

-When the Royal Flying Doctor Service is called upon to evacuate critically ill people in regional and remote Australia time is of the essence.
-From the advances made in medical science over the last 15 years we know that for the best chance of survival and good long-term outcomes we must get patients from remote areas to specialist intensive care facilities in major city hospitals in the fastest time possible.
+When the Royal Flying Doctor Service is called upon to evacuate critically ill people in regional and remote Australia, time is of the essence.
+Advances made in medical science over the last 15 years tell us that in order to get the best chance of survival and good long-term outcomes, we must get patients from remote areas to specialist intensive care facilities in major city hospitals as quickly as possible.

 The annual appeal in May 2009 was the major fundraising appeal for the Victoria section.
 We had a clear goal and we knew our donors were very loyal.
 It was important to create a concept that would make this appeal stand out.
 Traditionally we send a mailing in May followed by a newsletter in June.
 For this year we moved the newsletter to July and introduced a reminder mailing in June to give donors more opportunities to give to this unique project.

 And give they did.
-We were able to raise over $1,000,000 in one campaign to support the jet project, instead of funding it over the year and were still able to fund other projects at the levels of previous years.
+We were able to raise over AU$1,000,000 in one campaign to support the jet project, instead of funding it over the year.
+And we were still able to fund other projects at the levels of previous years too.

 We were asking for something that was very new and very different.
 Never before had donors been asked to fund a jet and play such a pivotal role in saving lives.
-We had agreed to fund $1,000,000 for this year and $3,000,000 over three years.
-It was very exciting and a fundraising challenge.
+We had agreed to fund AU$1,000,000 for this year and AU$3,000,000 over three years.
+It was very exciting and certainly a fundraising challenge.

 The creative development challenge was to grab attention, create excitement and provide proven direct response triggers to raise the money.

-Wave two followed up with a simple reminder letter.
+Wave two of the campaign followed up with a simple reminder letter.
 Wave three was the regular donor newsletter.
-Donors who had given to the appeal were not asked again with the newsletter yet 750 responded again by cutting the coupon out of their colour newsletter.
+Donors who had given to the appeal were not asked again with the newsletter, yet incredibly 750 responded again by cutting the coupon out of their colour newsletter.

 The appeal package